rrwick/Badread/README.md

 ### Junk and random reads

 Badread can add two types of completely wrong reads to the output: junk and random.
 Junk reads are low-complexity sequence and simulate something wrong with the sequencer.
-A junk fragment might look like `AATAATAATAATAATAATAATAATAAT` and so on.
-Random reads are made of random sequence and can serve to simulate external contamination.
-By default, Badread includes 1% of each type, so 2% of the total reads will be junk/random.
+A junk fragment might look like `AATAATAATAATAATAATAAT` (and so on).
+Random reads are made of random sequence (25% chance of each base at each position).
+By default, Badread includes 1% of each type, so 2% of the total reads will be junk or random.